fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 ## Use Case 4 — Immediate First Purchase on a Non-Systematic Scheduled Plan

-When setting up a non-systematic quarterly or half-yearly purchase plan, the first installment would normally only be generated at the next scheduled cycle date — potentially months away.
-This is a friction point for distributors building model portfolios or investors who want all positions initiated on the day the plan is created.
+When setting up a non-systematic quarterly or half-yearly purchase plan, the first installment would normally only be generated at the next scheduled cycle date, potentially months away.
+This is relevant for distributors setting up scheduled lump sum plans where the first purchase needs to be initiated on the day the plan is created.

-By setting `generate_first_installment_now = true`, the first purchase is executed immediately on plan creation.
-All subsequent installments then follow the normal frequency-based schedule from that point forward, unaffected.
+By setting `generate_first_installment_now = true`, the first purchase is generated immediately on plan creation.
+All subsequent installments then follow the normal frequency-based schedule from that point forward.

+> **Note:** Non-systematic purchase plans are supported on the RTA gateway only.
+FP-ONDC supports systematic plans only.

 ### Flow (RTA Gateway)

 **Step 1 — Create the non-systematic plan**

+Create the plan using [FPDocs, Create MF Purchase Plan](https://fintechprimitives.com/docs/api/#create-a-purchase-plan).
+The plan activates immediately and the first installment is generated in `pending` state.

 ```
 POST /v2/mf_purchase_plans